Art-of-WiFi/UniFi-API-client/README.md

 ## UniFi OS Support

-Support for UniFi OS-based controllers (UniFi Dream Machine, UniFi Dream Machine Pro or Cloud Key Gen2/Cloud Key Gen2 Plus with firmware version 2.0.24 or higher) has been added as of version 1.1.47.
+Support for UniFi OS-based controllers (UniFi Dream Router, UniFi Dream Machine, UniFi Dream Machine Pro or Cloud Key Gen2/Cloud Key Gen2 Plus with firmware version 2.0.24 or higher) has been added as of version 1.1.47.
 The class automatically detects UniFi OS devices and adjusts URLs and several functions/methods accordingly.
 If your own code implements strict